AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 ## Entrance and re-entrance {#entrance}

+### Allow re-entrance  {#allow-re-entrance}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_properties_entrance"
+>title="Allow re-entrance"
+>abstract="By default, new journeys allow re-entrance.
+You can uncheck the **Allow re-entrance** option for "one shot" journeys, for example if you want to offer a one-time gift when a person enters a shop."
+>additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/manage-journey/entry-management" text="Profile entrance management"

 By default, new journeys allow re-entrance.
 You can uncheck the **Allow re-entrance** option for "one shot" journeys, for example if you want to offer a one-time gift when a person enters a shop.

+### Re-entrance wait period  {#re-entrance-wait}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_properties_re-entrance_wait"
+>title="Re-entrance wait period"
+>abstract=" Set time to wait before allowing a profile to enter the journey again in unitary journeys.
+Thie prevents users from re-entering the journey for a chosen duration.
+Maximum duration: 29 days."
+>additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/manage-journey/entry-management" text="Profile entrance management"

 When the **Allow re-entrance** option is activated, the **Re-entrance wait period** field is displayed.
 This field allows you to define the time to wait before allowing a profile to enter the journey again in unitary journeys (starting with an event or an audience qualification).
 This prevents journeys from being erroneously triggered multiple times for the same event.
 By default the field is set to 5 minutes.
 The maximum duration is 29 days.